youozhan/e-Receipt/README.md

 ![Download](https://github.com/youozhan/Smart-Receipt/blob/master/assets/print_m_04.gif)

 #### Data Visualization
-Participate in the exhibition by uploading your data to [http://bit.ly/2Q4w7y7](http://bit.ly/2Q4w7y7) (no identification infromation required)
+Participate in the exhibition by uploading your data to [http://bit.ly/2Q4w7y7](http://bit.ly/2Q4w7y7) (no identification information required)

 Fill in additional information and add a label for you to identify yourself in the data visualization